 My cake mix is oily...

-- This usually happens when there's to much butter or oil in your cake or occasionally the brand of frosting used.
+- This usually happens when there's too much butter or oil in your cake or occasionally the brand of frosting used.
 If using a cake you have baked yourself try reducing a couple of tablespoons of butter or oil with milk instead when baking your cake.

 Chocolate or candy melts: you will need chocolate to coat the popsicles in and chocolate for decorating.
 This can be the same or different chocolate.
 You can use any type of chocolate you like such as white, milk, dark or even ruby, so long as it doesn't have any bits in it.
-You can also use candy melts for brightly colored cake pops without having to add any food colouring.
+You can also use candy melts for brightly colored cake pops without having to add any food coloring.

-Oil based green food coloring (optional): is different from regular water based food coloring you usually get from the supermarket.
-Its important to use oil based food coloring because the water in the other kind will make the chocolate seize.
-You can get oil based food colors from specialty baking stores, online and from some supermarkets.
+Oil-based green food coloring (optional): is different from regular water-based food coloring you usually get from the supermarket.
+It's important to use oil-based food coloring because the water in the other kind will make the chocolate seize.
+You can get oil-based food colors from specialty baking stores, online and from some supermarkets.

 How to make cakesicles

-Put the chocolate or candy melts into a microwave proof bowl and microwave in thirty second bursts until its melted.
+Put the chocolate or candy melts into a microwave-proof bowl and microwave in thirty-second bursts until it's melted.

-Poke the ice cream stick in and out of the stick hole a couple of time to make a gap for the stick.
+Poke the ice cream stick in and out of the stick hole a couple of times to make a gap for the stick.
 Put the molds in the fridge for at least ten minutes to set.

 Hot tip: For stronger sides you can use a teaspoon to do a second coat of chocolate on the sides.
 This will strengthen them and help stop the cake inside from showing through.
 I have made them both ways and I find both work fine, so up to you.

 Crumble your cake up into breadcrumbs.
 By far the quickest and easiest way to do this is to break up lumps and give a blitz for a few seconds in a food processor.
 Transfer crumbs into a bowl.
 Add about a tablespoon of frosting and mix well.
 You need less than you think!
 Add a smaller amount to start with, then add more if needed.
-The mix should form a ball when you squeeze it in your hand but not be to dry or wet, similar to cookie dough.
+The mix should form a ball when you squeeze it in your hand but not be too dry or wet, similar to cookie dough.

 Remove the molds from the fridge and press a small amount of frosting mix into the bottom of the molds.
 But sure not to fill past the hole where the stick goes in.
 Insert the sticks.
 Add an extra blob of chocolate where the stick meets the mold for extra strength, to fix any cracks when you put in the stick and help the sticks stay in place.
 Leave for a few mins to set then continue to fill with cake mix over the top.
-Do not over fill the molds.
-Do not press to firmly or you risk cracking the chocolate shells.
+Do not overfill the molds.
+Do not press too firmly or you risk cracking the chocolate shells.

 To decorate melt your decorating chocolate or candy melts in the microwave.
 Add to a piping bag with a fine nozzle and drizzle over the cake popsicles.
 Add the sprinkles on fast, let them set again and you're done!